phenogit/phenogit.github.io/kit-korner-notes.markdown

                 2) Vul, 11-13 balanced
                 Always bypass 4 spades if balanced
                 Never raise on 3
+                Notrump bids are natural and quantitative
                 2D: Game forcing
+                    2H: 3 hearts, may have 4 spades or a 5 card minor
+                        2S: Natural and leads to natural bidding Partner will raise with 4 card support, bid a 5 card minor, or bid 2N otherwise Nothing artificial after that
+                        2N: Asks about shape
                     2N: Exactly 3=2=4=4
                         Natural bidding follows
                         3H